Count-X/Count-X/README.md

 # Hello, I’m Count X
-- Learning C and C based graphics libraries like SDL and Vulkan
+- Learning C and C API:s like SDL and Vulkan

 *You Can Find My works in my Portfolio*